Riley Greene Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.79).
+- The White Sox's 4.84 team ERA ranks 26th across all MLB pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens starts for the first time this season for the White Sox.

-- The 29-year-old right-hander has appeared out of the bullpen three times this season.

 © 2023 Data Skrive.
 All rights reserved.